god-plans/god-panel-documention/content/getting-started/index.md

 ### Option 2: Create from Template

-If you want to start fresh with Nuxt 3 and add God Panel features:
+If you want to start fresh with nuxt 4 and add God Panel features:

 ```bash
 # Create a new Nuxt project